Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Taryn Pumphrey, president of Ledger Lift, emphasized how simple and convenient PayPal invoicing is for small businesses.
 “With PayPal, creating and sending invoices is quick and intuitive, allowing business owners to focus on their core activities rather than administrative tasks,” Pumphrey explained.
 “It’s a trusted platform, widely recognized by clients, which can help streamline payments and boost client confidence.”

-With PayPal invoicing, there’s no software to download or app to install.
-To create an invoice, simply follow these steps:
+PayPal invoicing requires no software downloads or app installations.
+To create an invoice, follow these basic steps:

 1. Log in to your account.

-2. Select Invoicing from the Quick Links or Sales > Invoices from the menu.
+2. Select Invoicing from the Quick Access section or Sales > Invoices from the menu.

 3. Enter your invoicing information.

-You can create and send invoices from your smartphone, desktop computer or any device with internet access.
+You can create and send invoices from your smartphone, desktop computer or any device with an internet connection.
 Once created, you can send your invoice via a shared link or email.
 You can also print a PDF and mail it to your customers.

 Pumphrey also pointed out that PayPal can integrate with accounting software to streamline your financial tracking further.
 “PayPal seamlessly integrates with popular accounting tools like QuickBooks, helping businesses keep track of payments without manual entry, making your bookkeeping process more efficient and less prone to error,” Pumphrey said.